Communication-Efficient Decentralized Optimization via Double-Communication Symmetric ADMM: Preliminaries

-where $f_i$ is a convex loss function and $g_i$ is a convex local regularizer both privately held by agent $i$.
-In cases involving a global regularizer $g$, we decompose it across the agents via $g_i = \lambda_i g$, ensuring that $\sum_{i=1}^n \lambda_i = 1$.
-This framework models many decentralized machine learning tasks.
-Typical examples of loss functions include least squares, quantile loss, Huber loss, and hinge loss, while examples for regularization include the $\ell_1$-norm, $\ell_2$-norm, and elastic net.
+where $f_i$ is a convex local loss function and $g_i$ is a convex local regularizer, both privately held by agent $i$.
+In settings involving a global regularizer $g$, we distribute it across the agents as $g_i = p_i g$ with nonnegative weights satisfying $\sum_{i=1}^n p_i = 1$.
+This formulation captures a broad range of decentralized machine learning problems.
+Typical examples of loss functions include least squares, quantile loss, Huber loss, and hinge loss, while common regularizers include the $\ell_1$-norm, $\ell_2$-norm, and elastic net.
+Moreover, we denote the proximal operator of function \( f\) as

+Many commonly used loss and regularization functions admit closed-form proximal operators, which we leverage in the algorithmic development that follows.